emon-hossain7/Docs-of-JS-Libraries-Framework/README.md

 ## Why?

 - This repository will help every js frontend-backend developer and beginners are very helpful.
+This repository is coming with beginners in mind.
-- The documentation contains a basic idea of ​​the languages, libraries, and frameworks available.
+- The documentation contains a basic idea of the languages, libraries, and frameworks available.
 There are installations, using methods, and examples in a very simple way.

 <details>
 <summary>